The Business Need

 Determine the Road to Completion

-- Create a common language that defines requirements and quantifies need and effort
+- Creating a common language that defines requirements and quantifies need and effort

-- Create an agreed-upon definition of success using common metrics between the business and IT
+- Creating an agreed-upon definition of success using common metrics between the manufacturing and IT teams

 The Requirements Challenge